Systematic Repentance: a structured approach to change

 There tend to be two main categories that Passion Projects fall into.
 They usually are a Glowing Stone experience or a Building the Ship experience.

-When the Brother of Jared was preparing to cross the ocean to the Promised Land he wanted a source of light for the dark barges he and his people had built.
-God had solved the issues of fresh air and steering for him but left the Brother of Jared to find his own solution for a light source.
-When Moroni abridged this part of the story he made it sound really easy, "and [he] did molten out of a rock sixteen small stones; and they were white and clear, even as transparent glass" (Ether 3:1).
+When the Brother of Jared was preparing to cross the ocean to the Promised Land he went to God to solve three issues.
+How would they breathe, how would they steer, and how would they see.
+God solved the issues of fresh air and steering for him but told the Brother of Jared to find his own solution for a light source.
+When Moroni abridged this part of the story he made it sound really simple, "and [he] did molten out of a rock sixteen small stones; and they were white and clear, even as transparent glass" (Ether 3:1).

-I thought it would be fun to melt a stone into clear rocks so I did some research.
+I thought it would be fun to do the same thing so I did some research trying to learn how.
 What I learned blew my mind and reshaped how I think about this story.
 This is not something the Brother of Jared did because he was bored.
 This is not something he randomly figured out.
 He almost certainly had done this many times before, perhaps as part of his profession before God confounded the languages of the people near the Tower of Babel.

-Melting stone is no easy feat.
-You need to achieve temperatures over at least 2000° F. Today we often bake bread at 400° F. Your normal campfire might be able to reach 900° F under the right conditions.
+Melting stone is not easy.
+You need to reach temperatures over 2000° F. Bread is baked at 400° F. Your normal campfire might be able to reach 900° F under the right conditions.
 Whether the Brother of Jared constructed a type of furnace, foundry, or a monster bonfire, he had to be intentional about it.
 He didn't just toss a rock into the cooking fire.

 Also, the Brother of Jared couldn't grab just any rock off the beach to melt.
-Some stones melt easier than others.
+Some stones melt more easily than others.
 Many stones don't become white and clear when they melt.
-The easiest way to make glass is by melting sand with high silica content.
+The easiest way to make glass is by melting sand that has a high silica content.
 Doing it from a rock is harder.

-Then, unless you are okay with your finished product shattering or cracking, it needs to cool very slowly.
+Then, to prevent shattering or cracking, the molten glass needs to cool very slowly.
 Glassblowers usually let their finished pieces sit in a kiln at about 500° F overnight.
 To get his 16 clear stones, the Brother of Jared probably had to do something similar.

 Pattern 2: Building a Ship